speppas/ICASSP2024_CCA_codes/README.md

 - ...

 To run a script, open it in MATLAB and execute.
 Ensure you are in the correct directory or adjust your MATLAB path accordingly.

-## License

-This project is licensed under the [License Name] - see the `LICENSE.md` file for details.

 ## Contact Information